 Managing SELinux with aureport

 It is a common thing if you are using hosting control panels, you will find SELinux disabled.

-The aureport utility is developed to create column-based reports that show the events recorded in the audit log files.
+The aureport utility is developed to create tabular like reports that show the events recorded in the audit log files.

 $ aureport --avc

-You can also use this same utility to create a list of executable files.
+You can create a list of executable files like this:

 $ aureport -x